Goji-P2P/isa-integration-guide/index.md

         If your front-end application uses Ember, using as an Ember Addon makes sense.
 Alternatively, the suggested approach would be to embed as a standalone JavaScript component on your existing pages - this enables full control over the application's styling.

+      ##### Version of application

+      A suitable value for the _uiData_'s __version__ query parameter will be supplied to you at integration stage.
+      The response's static asset URLs will be of the specified version which enables control of when a new version of the transfer in form is used.

+      If you wish to upgrade the version of the form at any point, Goji can provide release notes and the latest version you may wish to use.

       #### Application Arguments